 The genes each parent passes on are selected at random.
 In theory, it is even possible (although extremely unlikely) for both parents to only pass on the genes they themselves inherited from their Poodle parents.
 Which would make their double doodle puppies 100% Poodle again!
 In reality, it is practically certain that a double doodle puppy will inherit at least some genes from all three of the breeds in its family tree.
 But, the proportions they inherit from each can be highly variable, even within a single litter.
 Which means their looks and temperament can vary a lot too.

-History and original purpose of the Goldendoodle Labradoodle
+History of the Goldendoodle Labradoodle

 Goldendoodle and Labradoodle mix puppies are part of a growing trend for designer dogs.
 That is, mixed breed dogs with known pedigree heritage, rather than mutts with unknown ancestry.
 They have mostly been bred as pets, although as we’ll see, they have traits which make them suitable for training as gundogs, service dogs, and therapy dogs as well.
 And they owe those traits to their ancestors.